 I came to the United States 13 years ago, as an adult from Nigeria.
-Despite being well traveled as a former airline employee, I had very little understanding of other cultures beyond my own.
+Despite being well traveled as a former airline employee, I had very little understanding of other cultures beyond my own the wire australia.

 In the Yoruba tribe, we have several cultural norms related to how you greet and address elders.
 Females kneel down to greet our parents and elders (aunties, uncles, parents, friends and so on).
 To greet much older people like grandparents, you are expected to fully bend your knees and have them touch the floor.
 With parents and other familiar people, it’s ok to curtsy with bended knee, although some might insist on the knees touching the floor.
 For men and boys, they are expected to prostrate, lie down flat on the floor to greet, but again bending at the waist is a smaller, acceptable gesture.